Accenture/AIR/README.md

 - Check `data/videos/Ylojarvi-gridiajo-two-guys-moving_air_output_compressed.mov` output video

 ## Wandb support
-- Experiment tracking software by [Weight & Biases](https://wandb.ai/home)
+- AIR uses experiment tracking software by [Weight & Biases](https://wandb.ai/home)
+- Wandb enables you to view [the whole public experimentation record for AIR](https://wandb.ai/hypersphere/masters-thesis/overview)
 - AIR experiments can be controlled with the following environment variables:
     - `WANDB_MODE="disabled"`
         - disables all wandb functionality, required if not logged in to wandb